Aaron Demes Aaron Demes

 Thousands of people are about to move to Moody Centre.
 All of them will need somewhere to walk, grab a coffee, bump into a neighbour.
 They'll need a main street — and they already have one.
 It's called St. Johns Street.
 Urban designer Allan Jacobs spent his career studying what makes a street great: wide sidewalks, street trees, active storefronts, places to stop and sit.
 St. Johns has the bones.
 But with the Moody Centre development, the Kyle Centre rebuild, and new density all converging at once, the window to get this right is now.
 We only get one shot.

-Sign the open letter: keep Port Moody’s women’s transition housing project alive.
+UPDATED: Keep Port Moody’s women’s transition housing project alive.

 BC Housing has confirmed that the 40-unit Women's Transition Housing project in Port Moody won't proceed.
 ACT 2 Child and Family Services was the named operator.
 Beedie was the developer.
 The City did its part.
 Then Budget 2026 cut the funding.
 Port Moody has no transition housing.
 Women and children fleeing violence have nowhere local to go.
 I've written an open letter to MLA Rick Glumac asking him to push for a real timeline, raise this with the Minister of Housing, and report back.
 If you live in Port Moody or the Tri-Cities, sign with me.